-Imagine your child in 10 years time looking through a family album and not finding any photos of you in it.
-Now, picture your child looking at a photo of you looking at him/her with a smile on your face and love in your eyes.
+Imagine your child looking through a family album ten years from now, only to find no trace of you in the photos.
+Now, picture your child looking at a photo of you looking at them with a smile on your face and love in your eyes.
 Which situation do you think will make them feel loved and as part of a family?

-It’s a bit like trying a dress in a shop.
-Getting a picture taken with you in it doesn’t mean you have to print it on a big canvas, hang it in your living room and look at it every day.
-Chances are you will actually treasure a portrait showing you holding your tiny baby or playing with your child, but if it’s not the case, don’t buy it / print it.
+Think of it like trying on a dress in a store.
+Just because you take a picture with yourself in it doesn’t mean you have to print it on a big canvas, hang it in your living room, and see it every day.
+You might cherish a photo of you holding your tiny baby or playing with your child, but if not, it’s okay not to print or buy it.

 3. Angles are a powerful way to shift the focus

 My job as a professional photographer is to use different angles and crops so that you end up loving a photo with you in it.
 I want you to fall in love with a portrait capturing your relationship with your baby or child, even if we can’t see your whole body in it.

 4. You don’t need to pose and smile, just be yourself!